-Section 2.1 You can end your membership in West Virginia Senior Advantage (HMO I-SNP) at any time
+Section 2.1 You can end your membership in West Virginia Senior Advantage ISNP at any time.

-- You can end your membership in West Virginia Senior Advantage (HMO I-SNP) at any time.
-Most people with Medicare can end their membership only during certain times of the year.
-However, because you live in a nursing home, you can end your membership at any time.
-The Annual Enrollment Period is from October 15 to December 7. - Choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans: - o Another Medicare health plan, with or without prescription drug coverage. - o Original Medicare with a separate Medicare prescription drug plan. - o Original Medicare without a separate Medicare prescription drug plan. - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+You can end your membership in West Virginia Senior Advantage ISNP at any time.

+- Because you live in a nursing home, you can end your membership in West Virginia Senior Advantage ISNP at any time. - If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan. - o If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.